 The leaves, stems and fruits of the potato plant are poisonous so the reputation stuck for a while.
-Potatoes aren’t particularly attractive to look at either, but they are probably one of the most wholesome and practical vegetables we can grow for our families.
+Potatoes aren’t particularly attractive to look at either, but they are probably one of the most wholesome and practical vegetables we can grow or buy for our families.

 And potatoes aren’t all about long hours of digging trenches any more, although you can if you like the exercise and have the space, of course.
 There are other ways to grow potatoes that are just as productive and take half the time and effort to produce.

 Over the past couple of centuries, potato has been used as a medicinal food for various ailments, including digestive problems.
 It is also said to be a good cure for dry skin and sores: Mix grated raw potato with a little olive oil and apply to affected area.

-How to Grow Potatoes
+How to Grow Potatoes (updated edition)